 I feel like this is turning into an injury blog versus a running blog, but that’s my life right now.
-I can’t get back to running regularly until I get healthy.
+In order to get back to running regularly I need to get healthy.
 I remember before I had a blog and I was dealing with piriformis syndrome forever and ever, I used to stalk bloggers who were dealing with the same thing.
 So maybe someone else out there will benefit from these posts one day.

 There have been a few things I have been working on in PT that I thought I would share.
 I like how there has been a focus on the whole body and running form versus just my foot.
 This is the first time that I have ever had someone stand next to me while I ran on a treadmill and give me information about my form and what to work on.

-I think these are some common problems that a lot of runners have and they can show up in the form of all different kinds of injuries.
+I think these are some common problems that a lot of runners have.
+They can show up in the form of all different kinds of injuries.
 It’s so beneficial to have someone walking me through the process of working on my form.
 I did a lot of work after my visit to the UVA clinic last winter but because I only went once there was no opportunity to see if I correctly implemented the changes I was supposed to be making.

 Sometimes I can’t believe just how complicated running can be.
 But not running isn’t an option, so I’m willing to put in the work if it will get me back to where I want to be.

 [Tweet “What I am working on in and out of PT #fridayfive #injuredrunner #physicaltherapy”]

 Have you ever worked on foot stability?

 Have you ever had someone help you work on your running form?